Skip to main content

 Feel free to call in and say hello If you’re making a visit.

-The image show a long table in a church hall displaying a range of found objects and sculptures of different sizes and colours.
-They have been made from wood using hand construction methods such as, binding, knotting, stiching and weaving.
+3D Recycled wall art sculpture and assemblage The image show a long table in a church hall displaying a range of found objects and wall sculptures and assemblage of different sizes and colours.
+They are made from wood and rope threads using hand construction methods such as, binding, knotting, stiching and weaving.

 Roundhay Open Studios